-Recently, a more sophisticated approach for modeling Ra adsorption to minerals was considered by Sajih et al, who used surface complexation modeling (SCM) to predict radium adsorption behavior to ferrihydrite and goethite.
-SCM accounts for variations in solution and solid phase chemistry that impart important controls on adsorption, including surface charge, surface area, solution speciation, surface site behavior with respect to ligands, and surface site availability.
-SCM’s are often informed by spectroscopic measurements or ab intio modeling of sorbate coordination with a mineral surface [23], [24].
-As of current, there are not agreed upon formulations for these models, resulting in large variations in the specific factors considered.
-Particularly, the experimental systems, sets of surface complexation reactions and associated constants have not been subjected to a high-level standardization between labs, hindering attempts to make comparisons between different studies [25].
+Radium adsorption is most often described using the distribution coefficient (Kd), a useful parameter when making general comparisons of solute-solid partitioning (xxx) under specific geochemical conditions (xxx).
+However, Kd-based geochemical models are prone to uncertainty when describing adsorption and transport within natural systems where geochemical variation is common (Bethke and Brady, 2000, Davis et al, 2004).
+In contrast, surface complexation modeling (SCM) employs mass action equations subject to thermodynamic and electrostatic constraints to describe solute-solid phase interactions.
+They are typically calibrated using adsorption isotherm/titration data collected across a range of geochemical conditions (xxx), sometimes with the aid of spectroscopic tools or ab inito modeling (xxx23, 24).
+In general, they are used to 1) describe and validate surface chemical reactions for specific minerals, with the goal of assessing and predicting their role in retaining or releasing important solutes and 2) define and estimate important surface reactions for complex mineral mixtures (e.g. soil and sediment samples) with the goal of refining a SCM that will facilitate predictions of solute mobility and fate in specific soil and aquifer systems.
+Challenges associated with using and comparing results of SCMs within the scientific literature include the variety of experimental systems and conditions used for model calibration, and non-standard methodology for choosing model parameters and SCM chemical reactions (25xxx).
+Nevertheless, SCM provides a quantitative and (chemically) descriptive framework for comparing and estimating solute-solid interactions, which is particularly valuable when important reactions governing the fate of a particular solute such as Ra are poorly constrained.

-Only Radium sorption to iron oxides have had a more detailed examination using SCM, while reduced minerals or clays have only barely been addressed.
-Although numerous studies illuminate trends in Ra (ad)sorption to natural earth materials and specific minerals, there is a paucity of data evaluating Ra adsorption to common soil and aquifer minerals, particularly at low Ra concentrations observed within most groundwater systems.
+Although a wealth of Kd values have been tabulated for Ra adsorption to natural and synthetic solids, only one study has used SCM to examine Ra adsorption to ferrihydrite and goethite (Sajih, xxxx), and SCM’s have not yet been developed for Ra adsorption to reduced iron (sulfide) or clay minerals.
 Therefore, the objectives of this work are to 1) examine low-activity Ra adsorption to several ubiquitous minerals known or inferred to control Ra transport over a range of solution conditions found in soils and aquifers , 2) use SCM to test mechanistic descriptions of Ra adsorption to mineral surfaces, and 3) use SCM to provide quantitative comparisons of Ra adsorption to different minerals.
-We choose to compare sorption of radium to ferrihydrite, goethite, sodium montmorillonite, and pyrite with a low salinity background solution and then model radium sorption behavior through SCM.
-These minerals are representative of previously studied dominant sorbents (iron oxides, clays) and a relatively understudied sorbent (reduced iron minerals), allowing for comparison to previous work while also enabling comparison between the same experimental conditions to determine the minerals’ relative importance.
-As expected, we find that pH plays a crucial role in determining the extent of Ra sorption to most mineral surfaces; however, we also illustrate that Ra adsorption to montmorillonite is more extensive over a range of solution conditions compared to iron (hydr)oxides, which are often thought to dominate adsorption.
-This result is mirrored in the surface complexation modeling, suggesting that exchange reactions with inner layer cations drive the enhanced sorption of radium in montmorillonite compared to the other minerals.
-Lastly, pyrite shows little affinity for radium, however, the formation of more extensively sorbing iron oxide coatings after O2 exposure suggests the possibility that it will be a key sorbent in aquifers that transition between anoxic and oxic states.
+We choose to compare sorption of radium to ferrihydrite, goethite, sodium montmorillonite, and pyrite within a low salinity background solution and model radium sorption behavior through SCM.
+These minerals are representative of widespread, dominant sorbents found in many soil-sediment systems (Na-montmorillonite) under oxic (iron oxides), and anoxic (iron sulfide—pyrite) conditions.
+As expected, we find that pH plays a crucial role in determining the extent of Ra sorption to most mineral surfaces; however, we also illustrate that Ra adsorption to montmorillonite is more extensive over a range of solution conditions compared to iron (hydr)oxides, which are often thought as dominant adsorbent minerals.
+This result is mirrored in the surface complexation modeling; exchange reactions with clay inner layer cations drive the enhanced sorption of radium in montmorillonite compared to the other minerals.
+Lastly, pyrite shows little affinity for Ra, however, the formation of iron (hydr)oxide coatings after O2 exposure and possessing high adsorption capacity toward Ra demonstrates that oxidation of Fe(II)-bearing minerals under altered or fluctuating redox conditions will impart overarching controls on Ra mobility.

 SECTION 2: EXPERIMENTAL AND MODELING METHODS